ShashankVenkatramani/cse15l-lab-reports/lab-report-1-week-2.md

 note: the yourAccountName should look like `cs15lwi22xxx`

-After running the command you will be prompted to enter your password, which you should go ahead and do, and from there you will see a successful connection like this:
+After running the command you will be prompted to enter yes, and then to enter your password, which you should go ahead and do, and from there you will see a successful connection like this:

 ![Logged In](loggedInSuccessfully.png)